How To Tell If My Guppy Is Pregnant?

 Preparing for Guppy Fry

-As the birth date approaches, it's important to prepare for the arrival of the guppy fry.
+As the birth date approaches, it’s important to prepare for the arrival of the guppy fry.
 This includes setting up a nursery or breeding tank to protect the fry from being eaten by other fish in the main tank.
+You may be wondering how many babies to expect—guppies typically give birth to anywhere from 20 to 50 fry at a time, though this number can vary depending on the age, health, and size of the mother, as well as environmental conditions.

 A breeding tank should be well-planted and provide plenty of cover for the fry.
 You can use a commercial breeding box within the main tank or set up a separate tank entirely.
 The water conditions should match those of the main tank to reduce stress on the pregnant guppy.